n1ru4l/graphql-live-query/README.md

 There is no live query implementation that is not tied to a specific database out there (or at least I did not see any).
 This implementation serves as an example how it could be done without being tied to any database.

+GraphQL already has a solution for real-time: Subscriptions.
+However those feel very verbose when having to update the store on the client a lot.
+I think they are better off for triggering side effects such as "play a sound".
+For data I query I rather want the "updates without additional effort "developer experience on the frontend without having to do some cache wizardry (which often results in simply triggering a query refetch anyways cause nobody understands the cache code anymore).

 ## Concept

 The current definition of a live query for this project is a query operation that is annotated with a `@live` directive.